Ophirky/NetwroksWithNir/MD5/protocol.md

 ## Overview

-This protocol is the exchange of messages that initiate decryption requests, manage ranges of values to search, and communicate results.
+This protocol enbales decryption requests, manage ranges of values to search, and results.

-### Author

-- **Ophir Nevo Michrowski**

 ## Protocol Structure
 - This protocol is text and keyword based,